-In most instances, the first time the author is mentioned in an MLA style essay, it is a good idea to provide an attributive tag as well as the author's first and last name.
+In most instances, the first time the author is mentioned in an MLA-style essay, as well as including the author's first and last name in a A signal phrase signals to the reader of your paper that you will be including ideas from another person.
+Signal phrases are used to clearly differentiate between your thoughts and those of the authors who you quote, paraphrase or summarize.